arturozv/notes/modern_testing.md

 - What are new things you can do to improve the business?
 - What will you try on your team?

-## Two - Accelerating the team
+## Two - accelerating the team

-Theory of constraints
+`We accelerate the team, and use models like Lean Thinking and the Theory of Constraints to help identify, prioritize and mitigate bottlenecks from the system.`

+---

+Focus on bottlenecks and constraints

 1. Identify constraints (bottlenecks)
 2. Fix them
 3. Measure and repeat (iterate)

-Lean software

-1. Eliminate waste
-2. Build quality in
-3. Create Knowledge
-4. Defer commitment
-5. Deliver fast
-6. Respect people
-7. Optimize the Whole

 ### Two - Reflect

 - Biggest bottleneck in your release cycle? how would you mitigate it?
-- List things that speed me up and slow me down
+- List things that speed and slow down the team
-- Where is your waste?
 - What activities in your release cycle are unnecessary or redundant?
 - What activities do you do that help the team move faster or work through bottlenecks?

 ## Three - Continuous improvement

+`We are a force for continuous improvement, helping the team adapt and optimize in order to succeed, rather than providing a safety net to catch failures.`

+---

-- Continuous improvement for people, process and tools
+- Continuous improvement for people, process and tools, always try new things
 - Kaizen (change for the better in japanese) - from lean manufacturing, constant reflection and review, communication is critical
 - Have good retros, assign action items to individuals, Reflect
-- Talk to people
-- Try things, then try more things
 - Use Scientific method: observe, question, hypothesis, prediction, measure, iterate

 ### Three - Reflect

 - What have you or your team done recently to improve?
 - What do you think the next improvement should be?
-- What do you think the other team members want to improve?
+- What do you think team members would want to improve?

 ## Four - The quality culture

+`We care deeply about the quality culture of our team, and we coach, lead, and nurture the team towards a more mature quality culture.`

+---

 Shared mindset that delivering high quality software to customers is our top priority, and that all of our practices support this effort.
 Put users first rather than focus on short term objectives